TVersluijs/RGEE_Snowmelt/README.txt

 certain day, a composite image is created (picking the pixel with least cloud cover).
-Finally, snow melt is analysed within each locations's buffer zone based on one of the following methods (specified by the user by setting the parameter 'method'): (1) fitting a GAM through the average NDSI, NDVI and NDMI values over time, (2) Fitting a GAM through the fraction of snow-covered pixels over time, or (3) Fitting a GAM through the NDSI values per pixel.
+Finally, snow melt is analysed within each locations's buffer zone based on one of the following methods (specified by the user by setting the parameter 'method'): (1) fitting a GAM through the average NDSI, NDVI and NDMI values over time, (2) Fitting a GAM through the fraction of snow-covered pixels over time, or (3) Fitting a GAM through the NDSI values per pixel and then fitting a GAM through the fraction of snow- covered pixels over time.
 No shapefile is required as input for this script, which allows for input locations to be spaced far apart.

 *05-RGEE_TomVersluijs_S2_Shapefile_Snowmelt.R
 Use Sentinel-2 data to extract time series of the average NDVI, NDMI, and NDSI and the fraction of snowcover for a single area of